Premises Liability: Injured at the Stadium

 Suing stadium for damages

-If the stadium owners, operator, event organizer, security firm, or maintenance contractors fail to provide a safe environment for the game attendees, you can sue them for negligence.
+If the stadium owners, operators, event organizers, security firms, or maintenance contractors fail to provide a safe environment for attendees, you may be able to sue them for negligence.

-Under Nevada law, the negligent party (or their business insurance) is financially responsible for all damages.
-It includes medical bills, loss of income, pain and suffering, and other damages.
+Under Nevada law, the negligent party - or their business insurance - is responsible for all damages.
+This includes medical bills (past, present, and future), lost income, reduced earning capacity, pain and suffering, and other related losses.

 What kind of injuries happen at the stadium?